- Public Services

 Inter Mountain Helicopters (209-533-4374) provides helicopter charters to those that require remote access or special aircraft services.

 Springfield Flying Service (209-532-4103) provides flight instruction for private pilots through commercial ratings.
-They have several instructors and aircraft, as well as an IFR certified simulator. http://letsgofly.com/
+They have several instructors, aircraft, and an IFR-certified simulator. http://letsgofly.com/

 Columbia Airport is the home of a CalFire Air Attack Base.
 They have two S2-T air tankers, a helicopter dispatched hotshot crew, and an OV-10 observation aircraft.
 The CalFire Air Attack crews respond to fires throughout the area, providing much welcomed support for fighting wildfires.

 PHI Air Medical provides air ambulance services out of Columbia Airport.
 Their main mission is to provide an emergency medical response to those in need outside the Sonora area. http://phiairmedical.com/